 - Relationship of that person to the entity being filed.

 - Conformed signatures (typed signatures) are acceptable for any filing.

 - In those cases where the execution of a document can go through several levels, the signature block can often look like the following:

 ABC Limited Partnership

 By: XYZ, LLC, General Partner

 Tom Jones, Authorized Person

-Whether a document to be filed with the New York Department of State is simple and basic or complex in nature, proper execution is essential and the above tips may help prevent delays and rejection.
+Whether a document to be filed with the New York Department of State is simple and basic or complex in nature, proper execution is essential.
+The above tips may help prevent delays and rejection.